 This is a case report, titled Hypothyroidism-induced reversible dilated cardiomyopathy, by P Rastogi, A Dua, S Attri, and H Sharma, J Postgrad Med.
 2018 Jul-Sep; 64(3): 177–179. doi: 10.4103/jpgm.JPGM_154_17, PMCID: PMC6066629PMID: 29992912 , https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6066629/.
 It reports on a patient with dilated cardiomyopathy caused by hypothyroidism, cured with T4.

-Interestingly, the authors state (I have paraphrased this, for brevity):
+The authors state (paraphrased, for brevity):

-”The heart relies mainly on Triiodothyronine (T3) because there is no significant deiodinase activity inside myocytes: T3 is directly transported into the myocyte”.
+”The heart relies mainly on Triiodothyronine (T3), because there is no significant deiodinase activity inside myocytes: T3 is directly transported into the myocyte”.

-They go on, to explain “T3 modulates inotropic and lusitropic properties of the myocardium, myocardial contractility, and vascular function” and that “Hypothyroidism can produce bradycardia, impaired contractility, impaired diastolic filling, increased systemic vascular resistance, diastolic hypertension, and endothelial dysfunction.”
+They go on, to explain that “T3 modulates inotropic and lusitropic properties of the myocardium, myocardial contractility, and vascular function” and that “Hypothyroidism can produce bradycardia, impaired contractility, impaired diastolic filling, increased systemic vascular resistance, diastolic hypertension, and endothelial dysfunction.”